super7ramp/clojure-test-suite/README.md

 Simply fill in test assertions and you're off and running.

 Note: `new-test` takes care of converting various characters that might be problematic in file names to expanded versions.
-For instance "?" is converted to "qmark" and "*" is converted to "star".
+For instance, "?" is converted to "qmark" and "*" is converted to "star".
 Thus, you should always provide the name of the `clojure.core` symbol you want to test, not the file name or other name.
 You may need